Chetniks: Operation Weiss

-One major Chetnik collaboration with the Axis took place during the "Battle of the Neretva", the final phase of "Operation Weisss", known in Yugoslav historiography as the "Fourth Enemy Offensive".
+One major Chetnik collaboration with the Axis took place during the "Battle of the Neretva", the final phase of "Operation Weiss", known in Yugoslav historiography as the "Fourth Enemy Offensive".
 In 1942, Partisans forces were on the rise, having established large liberated territories within Bosnia and Herzegovina.
 The Germans began planning an offensive against the Partisans, aiming to destroy their supreme headquarters.
 After destroying Partisan-held territories in Bosnia and Croatia, the final phase of the operation called for the Italians to disarm the Chetniks while simultaneously conducting operations against the Partisans.
 In spite of Hitler's insistence, Italian forces in the end refused to disarm the Chetniks (thus rendering that course of action impossible).
 An agreement between German general Alexander Löhr and Italian general Mario Roatta on 8 February 1943 included Mihailović's Chetniks in the operations and gave them material assistance along with weapons and ammunitions.